 Keep an eye on this page for updates on OvoPlay apps that get released for other platforms and devices!

-We’d recommend you bookmark OvoPlay, grab the app and keep an eye on it in the coming months.
-Because after a reasonably slow start, it looks like they’ve decided to put the pedal to the metal and rapidly expand the service.
+Secondly, the range of channels on offer here gives a whole lot of fascinating, crowd-pleasing sports an easily accessible platform where fans can watch live or on demand.
+We’d recommend you bookmark OVOPlay, grab the app and keep an eye on it in the coming months.
+It looks like they’ve decided to put the pedal to the metal and rapidly expand the service.
 Who knows what’s around the corner?